CodingFlow/rating-service-dotnet/README.md

 Devbox is set up to run `load_config dev` on starting a devbox environment e.g. via `devbox shell`.

-For first time setup, create local nuget packages of service dependencies in this repository, create the cluster, deploy everything, then port forward for testing:
+For first time setup, create the cluster, deploy everything, then port forward for testing:

 ```bash